-Polish Potato Perfection
+Polish Potato Salad Perfection

 Ania’s Polish Potato Salad

 Our recipe is courtesy of a former co-worker, Ania, who brought this to a potluck 25 years ago.
-It was the one of the best potato salads I had ever tasted, but it was different from most potato salads I grew up with.
+It was one of the best potato salads I had ever tasted, but it was different from most potato salads I grew up with.
 This is really light on the mayo and mustard, so the vegetables and apples really shine.

 The first thing I noticed about Ania’s salad was how each ingredient was neatly diced.
 It looked like it took hours to prepare the ingredients.
-Ania told me the secret is to use an egg slicer to evenly slice the potatoes and apples.
+Ania told me the secret is to use an egg slicer to slice the potatoes and apples evenly.
 My salad does not even come close to the appearance of Ania’s salad as my egg slicer broke, and I don’t have the patience for the tiny dicing … so rustic it is!

-Use a waxy potato like a Red Bliss for this salad so it keeps its neat appearance.
+Use a waxy potato like a Red Bliss for this salad, so it keeps its neat appearance.
 Starchier potatoes tend to fall apart when cut, making for a messier looking salad.
-Try to get the potatoes the same size so they cook evenly.
+Try to get the potatoes the same size, so they cook evenly.

 The apples add a nice crunch to the salad.
-Tom does not like either peas or pickles (in fact, he hates pickles), however to my amazement he loved this potato salad.
+Tom does not like either peas or pickles (in fact, he hates pickles), however to my amazement, he loved this potato salad.
 Go figure!
-I always add diced apples to store-bought potato salad thanks to Ania.
+I always add diced apples to store-bought potato salad, thanks to Ania.

 Try this at your next barbecue or picnic … I think you will love it!